kfit-dev/dynamic-singer/README.md

         If True, will print every rows emitted and parsed.
     ignore_null: bool, (default=True)
         If False, if one of schema value is Null, it will throw an exception.
+    graceful_shutdown: int, (default=30)
+        If bigger than 0, any error happened, will automatically shutdown after sleep.
     """
 ```